C02022/etch-a-sketch/README.md

 ## Contributing

-We welcome contributions from the community to enhance this Etch-A-Sketch Web App.
+I welcome contributions from any & everyone to enhance or play around with this Etch-A-Sketch Web App.
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`